-To complete you day in Udaipur, enjoy a delicious meal in one of Udaipur’s many restaurants.
+To complete your 1 day itinerary of Udaipur, enjoy a delicious meal in one of Udaipur’s many restaurants.
 Savage Garden restaurant serves Italian or Indian food with views looking out over lake Pichola.
 They also serve beer which can be difficult to find in the temple area.

 For views of City Palace, Gangaur Ghat and Bangalore Ki Haveli head to the rooftop restaurant of Hotel Lake Pichola, called UPRE 1559 AD.
 They serve Rajasthani delicacies.

 Are you planning to spend time in Northern India?
 If so you should definitely visit one of the strangest tourist attractions in India.
 Read more here!